sgago/algomon/readme.md

 2. The ISP's resolver will iteratively resolve the hostname for clients.
 It will also cache results.
 3. If the ISP's resolver doesn't have it, it'll send a query to the root name server (NS).
 Root NS map the top-level domains (TLD) of the request, like `.com`.
 It'll give the address of the TLD server.
 4. Once the ISP's resolver has the `.com` part, it'll query the TLD name server with `something.com`.
 This is the iterative part where the ISP's name resolver will iterate a lot.
-5. The TLD name server maps `something.com` to an authorative name server responsible for the domain.
+5. The TLD name server maps `something.com` to an authoritative name server responsible for the domain.
 6. We can return the IP address of `something.com` finally.
-7. If there's an optional subdomain, like `definitely.something.com`, then the name server would return the authorative name server for the subdomain and the process keeps going.
+7. If there's an optional subdomain, like `definitely.something.com`, then the name server would return the authoritative name server for the subdomain and the process keeps going.

 Again, the results are typically cached along the way.
 Similar to HTTP caching, DNS results are cached with a time to live (TTL) for how long the result is valid for.
 And, like HTTP caching, we can get some eventual consistency problems that surface.
 If the cache TTL is too long, then clients will try to connect to the wrong IP address.
 If the cache TTL is too short, you'll increase DNS load and increase avg response times for clients due to the several round trips DNS takes.